Hotels with Sea Views in Cadiz: Best Beachfront Stays

 In Cadiz, beachfront does not usually mean your hotel door opens directly onto the sand.
 Due to Spanish coastal protection laws, almost every hotel is separated from the beach by the Paseo Marítimo, a wide, paved promenade.
 When a hotel is described as beachfront here, it means it sits on the first line of buildings overlooking the Atlantic Ocean.
 You will still need to cross a pedestrian walkway or a narrow access road and descend a set of stairs or a ramp to reach the water.

-Noise is the primary trade-off for a front row seat.
+Noise is the primary trade-off for a front-row seat.
 The promenade is the social heart of the city, especially during the long summer evenings.
 If your room faces the ocean, you will hear the sound of the waves, but you will also hear the cleaning crews who sweep the beaches at night and the crowds at the outdoor chiringuitos (beach bars) which stay open late.
-If you are a light sleeper, look for properties that mention high quality double glazing or choose a room on a higher floor.
+If you are a light sleeper, look for properties that mention high-quality double glazing or choose a room on a higher floor.

 Best areas of Cadiz for it